You can set up a connection between Klipfolio and your Radian6 data to display your marketing metrics on a dashboard.

 - Navigate to the Service Connectors page in Klipfolio and choose Radian6 from the list.

-- Select a pre-built data source from the left section of the Pick a Data Request page.
+- Select a pre-built data source from the left section of the Choose a pre-built or custom connection page.
 Alternatively, if you want to create a custom-built data source, click Create a custom Radian6 data source.